Explore the links and resources below to elevate your studies at the Lawrence S. Bloomberg Faculty of Nursing.

 Monica Parry, MEd, MSc, NP-Adult, PhD, CCN(C)

-Assistant Professor and Director, Nurse Practitioner Programs
+Associate Professor and Director, Nurse Practitioner Programs

 Lawrence S. Bloomberg Faculty of Nursing University of Toronto &